openvswitch/ovs/INSTALL.RHEL.md

 We have tested these instructions with RHEL 5.6 and RHEL 6.0.

-For RHEL 7.x (or derivatives, such as CentOS 7.x), you should follow the instructions in [INSTALL.Fedora.md].
+For RHEL 7.x (or derivatives, such as CentOS 7.x), you should follow the instructions in [INSTALL.Fedora.rst].
 The Fedora spec files are used for RHEL 7.x.

 Building Open vSwitch for RHEL